Plus500 – Review Introduction

 Plus500 Trade Experience

-With the easy-to-use platform, buying and selling are super easy.
-Traders can place “take profit” or “stop loss” commands on three basic order types — market, limit, and stop.
+With the easy-to-use platform, buying and selling are easy-to-use.
+Traders can place “take profit” or “stop-loss” commands on three basic order types — market, limit, and stop.

 While the WebTrader platform offers a seamless trading experience, it doesn’t come without limits.
 Users cannot integrate third-party analytical and automation tools or conduct back-testing.
 The platform is also not compatible with MAM or PAMM trading platforms that can make their third-party funds.